Executive consulting

 Many of my clients pay out of pocket.
 If the problem you're sitting on is preventing you from making a career move, launching something important, or leading your team effectively, the cost of inaction over 6 months will far exceed what you pay.

-• Each call is 55 minutes, conducted over video.
+• Each call is 60-90 minutes long, conducted over Zoom.
 Every call has a defined purpose and an expected output.

 Between calls, I review documents, build deliverables, and prepare for the next session.
 You'll also have homework.
 This works because both sides show up prepared.